SnipUndercover/.dotfiles/README.md

 # `~/.dotfiles`
-`.dotfiles` are text-based files that live on your home directory and carry your own environment configuration.
+`.dotfiles` are text-based files that live on your home directory and carry your environment configuration.
-By putting them in a repository, you can clone and set them up on any system.
+By putting them in a repository, you can clone and restore that environment on any system.
 Those are mine.

 ## Prerequisites